 Complexity, in its various forms, is the biggest challenge finance organizations face today.
 But it is also an opportunity.
 Companies can help manage business complexities by standardizing and optimizing processes to streamline and simplify the organization.

 Cost control is no longer the primary emphasis in most organizations today.
-Instead, CFOs are increasingly focused on investment in growth.
+Instead, CFOs increasingly focus on investment in growth.
 In doing so, many are also finding an opportunity to drive broader organizational business transformation, building value for the enterprise.

 Digital technology is having a deep impact on the finance function’s performance.
-It provides a clear opportunity for CFOs to accept and exploit the digital revolution, given their unique position at the intersection of finance, technology and strategy.
+It provides a clear opportunity for CFOs to accept and exploit the digital revolution.
+Especially, given their unique position at the intersection of finance, technology and strategy.

 Finance leaders at high-performance businesses are more likely to have seen their influence grow in key strategic activities.
-They report high levels of satisfaction with the performance of their finance function and are closely involved in assessing technology investments.
+They report high levels of satisfaction with the performance of their finance function.
+They also closely involve themselves in assessing technology investments.

 I found a couple of the study findings particularly interesting.
 Firstly, the study found that cost control is no longer the primary emphasis of today’s CFO.
 Rather, investment in growth and building organizational value have become the focus.